 The benefits of outsourcing

-As Fortune 500 Product Manager Andre Bourque explained in an article in CIO, “As an entrepreneur, you are a problem-solver.
+As Fortune 500 Product Manager Andre Bourque explained in an article “When to outsource, and when to build your internal competencies” on the CIO website, “As an entrepreneur, you are a problem-solver.
 Don’t let that strength become a weakness by taking on too many processes that could be better addressed by outside experts who are more capable than you.”

 For example, if you’re looking to better understanding your market and what makes them tick, it may be a smart idea to try and find a data analyst to help you develop an algorithm that can help you better understand your audience.